Employee Benefits After Dismissals, Layoffs, and Leaves in Ontarioachkarlaw-admin

 In Wood v Fred Deeley Imports Ltd, 2017 ONCA 158, the Ontario Court of Appeal held that the termination clause was unenforceable as it did not provide for benefits over the statutory notice period.
 Due to the clause violating the ESA, the employee was entitled to common law reasonable notice—a much lengthier period than a statutory notice period.

-Unless contractual terms expressly outline the contrary, employers are not mandated by statute to continue benefits contributions during temporary layoffs.
+Unless contractual terms expressly outline the contrary, employers are not mandated by statute to continue employee benefits contributions during a temporary layoffs.